Juric00/dalmARTSY-webshop/README.md

 Steps:
 - extract the compressed file to a folder on your local machine
-- open the solution file 'dalmARTSY_Test.sln' in VIisual Studio or Visual Studio Code
+- open the solution file 'dalmARTSY_Test.sln' in Visual Studio or Visual Studio Code
 - in the 'appsettings.Development.json' file, update the 'ConnectionStrings' section to match your local database connection settings
 - open 'Package Manager Console' and run:
       'update-database' - (command in EF that applies migrations to the database)